-If you love rhubarb then you’ll love this Thermomix Rhubarb Crumble.
-Quick and easy to make and extremely comforting on a cold chilly day, especially if you have it with hot custard.
+If you love rhubarb, then you'll love this Thermomix Rhubarb Crumble.
+Quick and easy to make and extremely comforting on a cold chilly day, especially when served with piping hot custard.

-For the crumble topping, just mix the flour, butter and sugar in the Thermomix bowl for 20 sec/speed 5.
+To make the crumble topping, just mix the flour, butter and sugar in the Thermomix for 15-25 sec/speed 5.
 The mixture should come together and look a bit like wet sand.
 Be careful not to over mix otherwise you'll end up with rhubarb pie!

 For the Rhubarb Filling

-- 400 g rhubarb stalks, washed and trimmed and cut into 2cm pieces
+- 400 g rhubarb stalks, washed and trimmed and cut into 2-3 cm pieces

 - 2 tablespoons brown sugar